protofire/ve8020-launchpad/docs/1_Launchpad.md

     rewardDistributorStartTime: uint256,
 ) -> (address, address):
     """
-    @notice Deploys new VotingEscrow and RewardDistributor contracts
+    @notice Deploys new VotingEscrow, RewardDistributor and RewardFaucet contracts
     @param tokenBptAddr The address of the token to be used for locking
     @param name The name for the new VotingEscrow contract
     @param symbol The symbol for the new VotingEscrow contract
     @param maxLockTime A constraint for the maximum lock time in the new VotingEscrow contract
     @param rewardDistributorStartTime The start time for reward distribution
     """
-    newVotingEscrow: address = create_minimal_proxy_to(self.votingEscrow)
+    newVotingEscrow: address = create_minimal_proxy_to(votingEscrow)
     IVotingEscrow(newVotingEscrow).initialize(
         tokenBptAddr,
         name,